hucker/tpath/README.md

 > **Note**: PQuery is NOT SQL and is not meant to replicate all SQL features.
 It provides a paradigm with SQL-like characteristics for file operations, enabling semantically similar operations like filtering, sorting, and result transformation in a familiar pattern.

+While the code mimics SQL, it does so only to provide a set of tools that allows you to think abstractly about filtering files using a tool set that many programmers are familiar with.
+There is no query optimizer beyond being careful with calling stat.

 ### Basic Usage

 ```python